I know dusting is not the sexiest subject on the internet, but it’s an important one!

 We tend to forget these but kitchen cupboards collect dust thanks to grease that sits on them.
 If you are not cleaning your cupboards regularly the grease builds up and if you are not dusting enough that dust will collect and sit on the grease, increasing your indoor air pollution.

 Start at the top with the moulding then work your way down to the doors and don’t forget the knobs and hinges too.
 If you cook daily you should be doing this at least once a week.
 I like to use a mix of 50:50 water and vinegar.
 Love a good DIY cleaning recipe?
-Try these!

 For best result spray the mixture into a slightly damp cloth, not directly onto the cupboard, then wipe and rinse.
 We tend to use either too much water or too much product when cleaning, less is more!